AndrewYang2024/AndrewYang2024.github.io/_posts/2020-11-28-Whatever-It-Takes.md

 *Brrrrrrrrr*

-Murmurs of eddies toppling over each other across a mirror of water.
+It was the murmur of eddies toppling over each other across the mirror of water.

 *Brrrrrrrrr*

 {% marginfigure 'mf-id-1' 'assets/img/a001.png'  %}

-{% newthought ' The whirring of the printer woke Alex. ' %} Without reaching for her phone, she reckoned that she had managed to oversleep on a workday, but that was not her immediate concern.
-Looking over the edge of her pillow, she could read the thin, squinty letters on printer’s small LED screen, which announced that a fax transmission from an unknown sender was underway.
-No one at the office had ever faxed her anything before.
-Nor did she ever recall setting up her desktop inkjet as as a fax machine either.
-Yet it was ejecting what appeared to be, from the accumulating heap of paper on the ground, the scanned pages of a typewritten monograph.
+{% newthought ' The whirring of the printer woke Alex up. ' %} Without reaching for her phone, she reckoned that she had managed to oversleep on a workday.
+But that was not her immediate concern.
+Looking over the edge of her pillow, she could read the thin, squinty letters on the printer’s small LED screen, which announced that a fax transmission from an unknown sender was underway.
+Strange, she thought.
+She did not remember ever configuring her desktop inkjet to receive faxes.
+Yet it continued to eject what appeared to be scanned pages from an ancient document into an accumulating heap of paper on the ground.

-When the LED screen blinked off at last, she stepped into her into her slippers to gather and collate the mess.
+When the LED screen finally blinked off, she stepped into her into her slippers to gather and collate the mess.

-The monograph bore the nondescript title, *A Review of Anticipatory Systems,* with no author indicated.
+The document was a type-written monograph bore that the nondescript title, *A Review of Anticipatory Systems,* with no author indicated.
 Alex had seen the term before in graduate school, when she was completing her doctorate at Stanford’s Department of Economics.
-That was where Williams, her current boss, had also went.
-Anticipatory systems theory was one of several intellectual rabbit-holes she indulged in aside from the academic curriculum.
-Memories, both fond and otherwise, returned as she thumbed through the pages to check their order.
+That was where Williams, her previous upperclassman and current boss, had also went.
+Anticipatory systems theory was just one of many intellectual rabbit-holes she indulged in aside from her main academic tack.
+Memories, both fond and otherwise, returned as she thumbed through the pages.

-Pages seventeen and eighteen were missing.
+It seemed pages seventeen and eighteen were missing.

 Alex circled the room and then checked underneath the bed.
-There she found the missing pages, along with a note.
+There they were, along with a printed note.

-> Alex,
+> Dear Alexandra,
 >
-> Please come to the Board office (Eccles 2F) today:
+> Please come to the Board office (Eccles Room 3C) today:
 >
 > 3:00 PM March 22.
 >